10 Trusted Home Remedies for Natural Anxiety Relief

 First, a hot bath is always calming.
-Second, adding some epsom salts to the water may help boost your mood.
+Second, adding some Epsom salts to the water may help boost your mood and act as natural anxiety relief.
 These salts contain magnesium sulfate, which may have anxiety-fighting benefits.
 For example, information published in a 2017 issue of the journal, Nutrients, notes that “…there is suggestive but inconclusive evidence for a beneficial effect of magnesium supplementation in mild anxiety.”
 As is the case with a lot of research about natural remedies, this one also points to the need for further investigation.

 Cut out (or down) caffeine

 You probably head for your coffee maker or local cafe every morning.
 However, if you’re struggling with anxiety, you might want to re-evaluate your caffeine habit.
-The Mayo Clinic notes that caffeine may lead to sleep problems which affects mood and in turn, may worsen depression.
+The Mayo Clinic notes that caffeine may lead to sleep problems which affect mood and in turn, may worsen depression.
 Anxiety and depression often occur together, the clinic adds, saying that “caffeine can worsen anxiety.”
-Therefore, try natural remedies for anxiety, such as chamomile tea, or try upping your water intake—just make sure you drink water the right way.
+Therefore, try natural remedies, such as chamomile tea, or try upping your water intake.
+This could be the key to solving your morning anxiety.